 TRANSFER OF LEGAL SPECIALTY COURSES: The Paralegal Studies program accepts the transfer of legal specialty course credits completed at other institutions as long as such institution is accredited by the appropriate regional accrediting body, such as the Southern Association of Colleges and Schools, the program is approved by the American Bar Association, and the program head determines that the course objectives and practical skills are comparable to the course offered by the Paralegal Studies program at J. Sargeant Reynolds Community College.
 For any specialty credits awarded at an institution that is accredited by the appropriate regional accrediting body, but not approved by the American Bar Association, such credits must also be from an institution within the Virginia Community College System or be awarded from an institution that has an articulation agreement with J. Sargeant Reynolds Community College.
 In all cases, the grade for such course must be a "C" or better, and no such credit will be given to any courses awarded at an institution outside of the United States.
 No credit will be awarded from an institution not accredited by the appropriate regional accrediting agency.
 No credit by examination or portfolio is allowed for legal specialty course work, and no more than fifty percent (50%) of legal specialty credits required by the Paralegal Studies program shall be accepted for transfer credit.

 COURSE TITLE LEC.
 HRS.
 LAB.
 HRS.
 CRS.
 CRE.

 ENG 111 College Composition I 3 0 3

 SDV 100 College Success Skills 1 0 1

-LGL 110 Introduction to Law and the Legal Assistant 3 0 3
+LGL 110 Introduction to Law & the Legal Assistant 3 0 3

 LGL 117 Family Law 3 0 3

 LGL 125 Legal Research 3 0 3

 1 Social/Behavioral Science Elective 3 0 3

 1 Personal Wellness Elective 0-2 0-4 2

 TOTAL 16-18 0-4 18

+ENG 112 TOTAL College Composition II 16-18 0-4 0 18

+ENG 112 LGL 126 1 10 10

-ENG 112 College Composition II 3 0 3
+College Composition II 3 0 3

-LGL 126 Legal Writing 3 0 3
+LGL 126 College Composition II Legal Writing 3 0 3

-LGL 218 Criminal Law 3 0 3
+LGL 126 LGL 218 College Composition II Legal Writing Criminal Law Legal Aspects of 3 3 0 0 3 3

-LGL 235 Legal Aspects of Business Organizations 3 0 3
+LGL 126 LGL 218 LGL 235 College Composition II Legal Writing Criminal Law Legal Aspects of Business Organizations Humanities/ 3 3 3 0 0 0 3 3 3

--

-1 Humanities/Fine Arts Elective 3 0 3

-1 ITE 115 2 3 3 0 3 3

-CURRICULUM - General Practice Specialization
+CURRICULUM: General Practice Specialization

-COURSE TITLE LAB.
+COURSE TITLE LEC.
 HRS.
+LAB.
+HRS.
 CRS.
 CRE.

-LGL 295 3 Information Systems for the Paralegal 3 0 3
+LGL 295 Information Systems for the Paralegal 3 0 3

 MTH 120 Introduction to Mathematics 3 0 3

-LGL 210 Virginia and Federal Procedure 3 0 3
+LGL 210 Virginia & Federal Procedure 3 0 3

 LGL 228 Real Estate Settlement Practicum 3 0 3

-CST 105 Oral Communication 3 0 3
+CST 100 or CST 110 Principles of Public Speaking or Introduction to Speech Communication 3 0 3

 TOTAL 15 0 15

-COURSE TITLE LAB.
+COURSE TITLE LEC.
 HRS.
+LAB.
+HRS.
 CRS.
 CRE.

-LGL 225 Estate Planning and Probate 3 0 3
+LGL 225 Estate Planning & Probate 3 0 3

 LGL 226 Real Estate Abstracting 3 0 3

 LGL 238 Bankruptcy 3 0 3

-LGL 290 4 Coordinated Internship 0 12 3
+LGL 290 Coordinated Internship 0 12 3

 LGL 200 Ethics for the Legal Assistant 1 0 1

 5 Elective 3 0 3

 TOTAL 13 12 16